Do you want more from your life?

 18. Gratitude makes us feel good.

-Surprise, surprise: gratitude actually feels good.
-Yet only 20% of Americans rate gratitude as a positive and constructive emotion (compared to 50% of Europeans).l1
+Yet only 20% of Americans rate gratitude as a positive and constructive emotion, compared to the much more impressive 50% of Europeans.

 20. Gratitude reduces feelings of envy.

-Gratitude and positive emotion in general are among the strongest relaxants known to man.
-I was having trouble sleeping a few nights ago because I was too stressed and couldn’t relax.
-I’ll be honest, for the few minutes that I was able to hold feelings of gratitude I almost fell asleep, but holding feelings of gratitude is hard!
-In this case, too hard – I ended up getting out of bed.
+I was having trouble sleeping a few nights ago because I was too stressed and couldn't relax.
+I'll be honest, for the few minutes that I was able to hold feelings of gratitude I almost fell asleep, but holding feelings of gratitude is hard!

-Gratitude may be just as or even more effective than relaxation methods such as deep breathing, but because it is also more difficult, is unfeasible as an actual relaxation technique.
 Think of it like tea – one or two cups help you relax – three of four make you want to empty your bladder.
 But it could just be me.
-Perhaps you’ll find practices of gratitude more natural and easy.
+Perhaps you'll find practices of gratitude more natural and easy.

 22. Gratitude makes you friendlier.